xmos/sw_usb_audio/app_usb_aud_l1_ios/doc/sw_guide/l1_ios_audio_hw.rst

 .. _usb_audio_interface_sg_hw:

-XMOS XR-IOS-USB-AUDIO Development Kit Hardware
+Development Kit Hardware
 ----------------------------------------------

 The following diagram shows the block layout of the XMOS XR-IOS-USB-AUDIO Development Kit.
-The main purpose of the XS1-L1 is to provide a USB audio interface to the USB PHY and route the audio to the audio CODEC.
+The main purpose of the XS1-L1 is to provide a USB audio interface to the USB PHY and route the audio to/from the audio CODEC.

 .. figure:: images/l1_ios_block_diagram.*
    :align: center

-   XMOS USB Audio Interface Development Kit Block Diagram
+   Development Kit Block Diagram

 The board has an associated firmware application that uses the USB audio 2.0 software reference platform.
-Details of this application can be found in :ref:`sec_l1_ios_audio_sw`.
+Details of this application can be found in :ref:`usb_audio_interface_sg_sw`.

 This platform is based on the L1 USB Audio Reference Design (XR-USB-AUDIO-2.0) with a number of changes: